Nolan Bushnell: uWink

 Before BrainRush, Bushnell's most recent company was uWink, a company that evolved out of an early project called In10City (pronounced 'Intensity') which was a concept of an entertainment complex and dining experience. uWink was started by Bushnell and his business adviser Loni Reeder, who also designed the original logo for the company.
 The company has gone through several failed iterations including a touch-screen kiosk design, a company to run cash and prize awards as part of their uWin concept and also an online Entertainment Systems network.
 After nearly 7 years and over $24 million in investor funding, the touchscreen kiosks/bartop model was closed amid complaints of unpaid prizes and lack of maintaining service agreements with locations to keep the kiosk/bartop units in working condition.
-The latest iteration (announced in 2005) is a new interactive entertainment restaurant called the uWink Media Bistro, whose concept builds off his Chuck E. Cheese venture and previous 1988–1989 venture Bots Inc., which developed similar systems of customer-side point-of-sale touch-screen terminals in addition to autonomous pizza delivery robots for Little Caesar's Pizza.
+The latest iteration (announced in 2005) is a new interactive entertainment restaurant called the uWink Media Bistro, whose concept builds off his Chuck E. Cheese venture and previous 1988–1989 venture Bots Inc., which developed similar systems of customer-side point-of-sale touch-screen terminals in addition to autonomous pizza delivery robots for Little Caesars Pizza.
 The plan was for guests to order their food and drinks using screens at each table, on which they may also play games with each other and watch movie trailers and short videos.
 The multiplayer network type video games that allowed table to table interaction or even with table group play never materialized.
 Guests often spotted the OSX based machine being constantly re-booted in order to play much simpler casual video games.
 Another factor that possibly led to the failure of the restaurants was the placement of the restaurants.
 The Woodland Hills location was on the second floor of a suburban shopping mall and the Hollywood location practically hidden with minimal visibility on a higher level of a shopping center complex.
 The first Bistro opened in Woodland Hills, California on October 16, 2006.
 A second in Hollywood was established, and in 2008 the company opened a third Southern California restaurant and one in Mountain View, California.
 All the restaurants have since closed.

 Atari, SA

-On April 19, 2010, Atari announced Nolan Bushnell along with Tim Virden would join the company's board of directors.
+On April 19, 2010, Atari SA, the owner of the Atari brand and its home legacy since 2001, announced that Nolan Bushnell would join the company's board of directors.
+It marked his de facto return to Atari after more than 30 years.

 Modal VR

-Bushnell is also one of the founders of Modal VR, a company that develops a portable large-scale VR system for enterprises to train e.g. security forces.
+Bushnell is also one of the founders of Modal VR, a company that develops a portable large-scale VR system for enterprises to train e.g., security forces.